TouK/nussknacker/docs/designingProcesses/BasicNodes.md

 Node works with a data stream.
 It can produce, fetch, send, collect data or organize data flow.
 Each node has at least two parameters: `Name` and `Description`.
 Name has to be unique in a scenario.
 Description is a narrative of your choice.

-With the exception of Source and Sink nodes (link) all other nodes have input and at least one output flow.
+Most of the nodes, with source and sink nodes being notable exceptions, have input and at least one output flow.

-Some nodes can be disabled by selecting `Disable` checkbox.
+Sinks and filters can be disabled by selecting `Disable` checkbox.

 # Filter